tib0/local-llama/README.md

 ### Find a gguf model

 You can download a model from [Hugginface](https://huggingface.co/models?search=gguf).
-Any gguf model should work with Local Llama.
+Any gguf model will be compatible with Local Llama.

 ### Mac OS